khalidryder777/BART---Abstractive-Summarization-and-KeyBERT---KeyWord-extraction-pipelines/README.md

 This model is a pre-trained abstractive summarization model based on the BART (Bayesian Attention-based Recurrent Transformer) architecture.
 BART is based on the Transformer architecture and uses attention mechanisms to weight the importance of different parts of the input text when generating the summary.
 This specific model is fine-tuned on the "CNN/DailyMail" summarization dataset by Phil Schmid.

 ### d.
 Pipeline Explained
-## i.
-Install and Import required libraries and modules:
+## I. Install and Import required libraries and modules:
 We used Jupyter Notebook from Anaconda distribution here.
 Please type the following in a notebook in Jupyter Notebook to install the libraries.
 Alternatively, the libraries can also be installed using the Conda terminal.
 ```python
 !pip install transformers